 The Shellworks are taking food waste and turning it into ‘sustainable packaging alternatives to plastic that don’t compromise on performance or aesthetic’.
 This is where circular economy innovation meets design solutions that work in the real world.

-We think the whole ethos and application possibilities are fascinating so decided to invite their Materials Scientist, Anand and Amir, one of the co-founders and CPO, to answer some of our questions.
+We think the whole ethos and application possibilities are fascinating so decided to invite their Materials Scientist, Anand, and Amir, one of the co-founders and CPO, to answer some questions.

 Q: How and why was The Shellworks founded?